shuozhixu/academicwriting/README.md

 ## Main text

-First, avoid plagiarism, even the words come from prior published work by the same authors.
+First, avoid plagiarism, including the words that come from prior published work by the same author(s).
 Here are some useful resources:

 - [What is plagiarism?](http://studentconduct.sa.ucsb.edu/academic-integrity)
 - [Eight most common types of plagiarism](https://www.enago.com/academy/fraud-research-many-types-plagiarism)